Dangers and Concerns

 Over the years, the only people we have seen on the trails were a handful of ranchers and no hikers whatsoever -- so don't expect help nearby.
 We have always carried a personal locator beacon with us; however, we have also understood its limitations in a region that may not have the resources to respond.
 For us, the best solution was to have a backup plan which would include alternate routes back to safety, the location of inhabited ranches and all sources of water in the area of hiking.

 While we have never seen drug smugglers or people who looked like they might be drug smugglers, reliable people we have met over the years have warned us about this possible problem.
 We have been told that the area just north of Misión San Borja, the area south of Gonzaga Bay and the region around Misión San Fernando are areas of concern.
-We have never heard of any issues of this sort south of Misión San Borja.
-This is not a continuous problem and if we receive a report of activities in one area, we simply postpone our work there until our next trip.
-As for drug growing, we have never come across signs of any on the trails we have explored.
+As of December 2021, we understand that there is narco activity south of Misión San Borja.
+Water holes are being used in the growing of illegal crops.
+This could potentially extend to all parts of the trail that have reliable water sources.

 * No one should explore the remote parts of ECR without a large amount of desert hiking experience or have someone along that does, combined with the proper preparation.